-Leaving aside the arguments about the differences between a refugee camp and a jihadist training camp, or a jihadist who regards war in Syria as an act of defense of Muslims against oppression and a ‘terrorist’ who kills civilians and Western civilians in particular, or whether Begg even ‘attended’ such a camp in the first place, the question remains: how can Begg be a terrorist if he is providing humanitarian assistance to the same refugees that the British government is also helping, and if he politically supports armed rebels that the British government also supports – even if he might have come to do so from a different perspective and for different reasons?
+Leaving aside the arguments about the differences between a refugee camp and a jihadist training camp, or a jihadist who regards war in Syria as an act of defense of Muslims against oppression and a ‘terrorist’ who kills civilians, the question remains: how can Begg be a terrorist if he is providing humanitarian assistance to the same refugees that the British government is also helping, and if he politically supports armed rebels that the British government also supports?

-The answer, as far as the government and police are concerned, would be whether Begg has contributed to the ‘radicalization’ of British jihadists who might come back and start killing people and blowing stuff up over here, though this possibility has not been mentioned yet.
+The answer, as far as the government and police are concerned, would depend on whether Begg has contributed to the ‘radicalization’ of British jihadists who might come back and start killing people and blowing stuff up over here.

 So now they have got what they want, or think they have.
-Personally, I find it difficult to imagine why a former prisoner at Guantanamo, a nationally and internationally well-known figure who knows that he is and has been closely watched ever since he was released, would get involved in anything that the British government would construe as ‘terrorism’ and use against him, and it seems far more likely that Begg has simply drawn too much attention to things that the British and US governments don’t want people talking about.
+Personally, I find it difficult to imagine why a former prisoner at Guantanamo and an internationally well-known figure who knows that he has been closely watched ever since his release from Guantanamo, would get involved in anything that the British government would use against him, and it seems far more likely that Begg has simply drawn too much attention to things that the British and US governments don’t want people talking about.

 In Begg’s case, his arrest is the latest act in a long-term campaign of harrassment which has involved the recent confiscation of his passport, on the grounds that it was ‘not in the public interest’ for him to travel abroad.